Taicanium/Sylver-Ink/README.md

 New notes can be created by entering them in the New Notes textbox near the bottom of the screen.

-At the top of the screen are two ribbons: The top displays the user's currently open databases; the bottom displays the user's open notes.
+At the top of the screen are two ribbons: The top displays the user's currently open databases; the bottom displays the user's open notes in the current database.
 The user may right-click anywhere on the ribbons or in the main window to display a context menu with options for manipulating the database, deleting the database, or creating a new database.

 Opening a note will create a tiny sticky note window from which the note can be quickly viewed or edited.
 These note windows snap to each other for easy organization, and also provide a "View" button that will open the note in a larger tab within the main window.
 This tab provides access to previous versions of the note, which Sylver Ink saves along with the current version.

 ### "Import"

 The Import window allows the user to import multiple notes from plaintext files.
 Sylver Ink divides newly imported notes based on the number of empty lines between paragraphs in the text file.
-The Import window may also be used to import existing Sylver Ink databases, allowing the user to overwrite their currently open database.
+The Import window may also be used to import existing Sylver Ink databases, allowing the user to overwrite their currently open database or merge the two.

 ### "Replace"